FAQ ‑ BEDS & M.Arch Program

 Where do Dalhousie architecture students come from?

 Usually, about 40% are from western Canada, 30% from Atlantic Canada, 20% from Ontario and Quebec, and 10% from other countries.
-Although two years of university are required for admission, most incoming students already have an undergraduate degree.
+Although two years of university are required for admission, most incoming students have three to four years of university.
 Each class includes a diverse set of academic backgrounds: fine arts, science, engineering, computer science, liberal arts, etc. The male/female ratio is usually equal.

 How is the sequence of terms organized?